-SUB-SECTOR SELECTION MATRIX Sector Number → 1 2 3 4 5 6 Sector Name → Relevance for Target Group - Is there an oppo rtunity fo r the targ et group? • 1 Women's current or potential roles in the SS There is potential for increased numbers of women in the SS There is good potential to include more target women (poor or excluded) There are clear opportunities to expand or improve women's roles and opportunities in the SS (e.g., jobs) Existing barriers for women can be reduced or removed (e.g., transportation, norms) Women's would/could have access to needed supports (e.g., finance, inputs, raw materials) Women's agency could be improved (e.g. reduced workload, control over income) Any risks can be mitigated or overcome Growth Opportunity for the Sub-Sector: What for the sub-sector? is the pot ential gro owth / coi mpetitive ness oppo rtunity The SS is significant in value (size, GDP %) The SS has anticipated stability/growth The political economy is favourable There are opportunities to leverage markets, finance and other improved supports in SS Challenges in the SS can be overcome or worked around Any risks can be mitigated or overcome
+SUB-SECTOR SELECTION MATRIX Sector Number → 1 2 3 4 5 6 Sector Name → Ch Relevance for Target Group - Is there an op portunit y for the target g conb.
+Women's current or potential roles in the SS 2 There is potential for increased numbers of women in the SS O There is good potential to include more target women (poor or excluded) ×C S There are clear opportunities to expand or improve women's roles and opportunities in the SS (e.g., jobs) Existing barriers for women can be reduced or removed (e.g., transportation, norms) Women's would/could have access to needed supports (e.g., finance, inputs, raw materials) Women's agency could be improved (e.g. reduced workload, control over income) Any risks can be mitigated or overcome Growth Opportunity for the Sub-Sector: Who opportunity for the sub-sector? nat is the potentia al growth o / comp etitivenes S The SS is significant in value (size, GDP %) The SS has anticipated stability/growth The political economy is favourable